victorca25/traiNNer/README.md

 BasicSR (Basic Super Restoration) is an open source image and video restoration (super-resolution, denoising, deblurring and others) and image to image translation toolbox based on PyTorch.

-Here you will find: boilerplate code for training and testing computer vision (CV) models, different methods and strategies integrated in a single pipeline and modularity to add and remove components as needed, including new network architectures.
+Here you will find: boilerplate code for training and testing computer vision (CV) models, different methods and strategies integrated in a single pipeline and modularity to add and remove components as needed, including new network architectures and templates for different training strategies.
 The code is under a constant state of change, so if you find an issue or bug please open a [issue](https://github.com/victorca25/BasicSR/issues), a [discussion](https://github.com/victorca25/BasicSR/discussions) or write in one of the [Discord channels](##additional-help) for help.

 Different from other repositories, here the focus is not only on repeating previous papers' results, but to enable more people to train their own models more easily, using their own custom datasets, as well as integrating new ideas to increase the performance of the models.
 For these reasons, a lot of the code is made in order to automatically take care of fixing potential issues, whenever possible.